MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 ## Enable Picture-in-Picture on the machine

-To enable the Picture-in-Picture run mode on the machine, follow one of the methods as described below.
+To enable the Picture-in-Picture run mode on the machine, follow one of the methods described here.

 > [!IMPORTANT]
 >